 to the World of Reading and Technology

-Reading is Elemental and the lowest elements on the Periodic Chart are gases.
+The Pitstop is where students will warmup their engines for an exciting year of Reading.
 This is where all classes will begin the reading program this year.

-Once a class reaches 500 points then their element moves up the Periodic Chart.
+Once a class reaches 500 points then their class car will leave the Pitstop and get onto the Big Track.

 Fort Rucker students logging on to the Britannica database during